omarisai/eVtolSimulation/README.md

 There are only three chargers available for all 20 vehicles!
 A single charger can only be used by one vehicle at a time.
 Assume the chargers can charge the batteries in the Time to Charge time listed for each vehicle.

 Keep track of the following statistics per vehicle type:
-- average flight time per flight <span style="color:#009688;">**NOTE:** Depends on the vehicle type properties, but is always the same for vehicles of the same type, because vehicles are always using full battery on every flight, likely a function in the base class calling the properties getters.</span>
+- average flight time per flight <span style="color:#009688;">**NOTE:** Depends on the vehicle type properties, but is the same for vehicles of the same type, except the last flight which is being interrupted by the simulation end.</span>
 - average distance traveled per flight <span style="color:#009688;">**NOTE:** Same as the previous one.</span>
-- average time charging per charge session <span style="color:#009688;">**NOTE:** This is similar to the previous one. <span style="color:#32CD32;">ASSUMING</span> We are always charging full battery, <span style="color:#32CD32;">ASSUMING</span> Waiting time for a free charger is not part of the charger session.</span>
+- average time charging per charge session <span style="color:#009688;">**NOTE:** This is similar to the previous one, also can be interrupted by the simulation end. <span style="color:#32CD32;">ASSUMING</span> Waiting time for a free charger is not part of the charger session.</span>
 - total number of faults <span style="color:#009688;">**NOTE:** Depends on the probability, it can be calculated after every trip.
 To record per vehicle type it requires a variable shared among the vehicles of the same type. <span style="color:#32CD32;">ASSUMING</span> The faults only occur during the flight time.</span>
 - total number of passenger miles.  <span style="color:#009688;">**NOTE:** Same as the previous one.</span>